camunda/camunda-docs/docs/product-manuals/concepts/variables.md

 The propagation ends when a scope contains a variable with the same name.
 In this case, the variable value is updated.

-If no scope contains this variable, it is created as a new variable in the root scope.
+If no scope contains this variable, it's created as a new variable in the root scope.

 ![variable-propagation](assets/variable-propagation.png)